Vyacguru/PokemonORASXYPatchPointerTool/README.md

 ## Features
 - Replace and add paths to `.rom` files inside update executable files for Pokemon ORAS and XY games.
-- Support for including mods and translations inside CIA files for the Nintendo 3DS.
+- Support for including mods and translations for RomFS inside CIA files for the Nintendo 3DS.

 ## How to Use
-1. Ensure you have Python installed on your system.
+1. Ensure you have .Net 8 Runtime installed on your system.
 2. Use [HackingToolkit9DS](https://github.com/Asia81/HackingToolkit9DS) to unpack the CIA file of the game update (`PackHack`).
 3. Run the program, specifying the path to the unpacked game update (`PackHack`) and the directory with patched (`RomFS`).
 4. The program will automatically perform path replacement in code.bin and addition according to the provided patches and copied all files to specified paths.